rishigurnani/rishigurnani/README.md

 ### Hi there, I'm Rishi 👋

 Currently, I'm a Ph.D student working on computational materials science in the [Ramprasad Group](https://ramprasad.mse.gatech.edu/dr-ramprasad/) at Georgia Tech.
 My open source work is split between my personal GitHub profile and the [Ramprasad Group's GitHub profile](https://github.com/Ramprasad-Group).
 Some of my contributions in the latter profile include:
-- [polyGNN](https://github.com/Ramprasad-Group/polygnn): polyGNN is a codebase that contains the code and environment used to train the graph neural networks presented in a companion paper, *polyGNN: Multitask graph neural networks for polymer informatics*.
+- [polyGNN](https://github.com/Ramprasad-Group/polygnn): A codebase that contains the code and environment used to train the graph neural networks presented in a companion paper, *polyGNN: Multitask graph neural networks for polymer informatics*.
-- [Linker SMILES Extractor (LSE)](https://github.com/Ramprasad-Group/LSE): Linker SMILES Extractor is a codebase that allows a user to return the SMILES (simplified molecular-input line-entry system) strings of an input Metal Organic Framework’s constituent linkers.
+- [Linker SMILES Extractor (LSE)](https://github.com/Ramprasad-Group/LSE): A codebase that allows a user to return the SMILES (simplified molecular-input line-entry system) strings of an input Metal Organic Framework’s constituent linkers.

 #### More about me
 You can learn more about me and keep up with my work at my [website](https://rishigurnani.wordpress.com/), [LinkedIn](https://www.linkedin.com/in/rishi-gurnani/), and [Scopus profile](https://www.scopus.com/authid/detail.uri?authorId=57191292924).